puppeteer/puppeteer/docs/api.md

 	- `isLandscape` <[boolean]> Specify if viewport is in the landscape mode.
 Defaults to `false`.
 - returns: <[Promise]> Promise which resolves when the dimensions are updated.

-Note: in certain cases, setting viewport will reload the page so that the `isMobile` or `hasTouch` options will be able to interfere in project loading.
+> **NOTE** in certain cases, setting viewport will reload the page so that the `isMobile` or `hasTouch` options will be able to interfere in project loading.

 The page's viewport size defines page's dimensions, observable from page via `window.innerWidth / window.innerHeight`.
 The viewport size defines a size of page screenshot (unless a `fullPage` option is given).